Professor-Paradox/OracleSQL/SQL.md

 Categories=Development;
 ```

-- Thats it now the sqldeveloper is installed properly and can be used with desktop search shortcut.
+- Thats it the sqldeveloper is installed properly and can be used with desktop shortcut.

-Data: Information about some facts.
-Database: Collection of Information that makes sense when put together and can analyze it for a better understanding of it.
-Database management system: is a concept that is used to organize data in the database, this is usually a system that is used to communicate to the actual database.

--   DBMS is a theoretical Concept, An Abstraction, and a hierarchical model.
--   There are three types of DBMS.

-1. HDBMS: is the first type of DBMS, Developed in the mid-1950s this was the earliest software implementation of DBMS.
-    - This database works by taking the data in node format, each node is connected hierarchically hence the name.
-    - Here the root node is the entry point of the database.
-    - The entire database is a binary tree, we insert data from left to right and from leftmost node to right.
-    - All the nodes are balanced first before inserting data into any other node.
-    - This has the drawback that it takes a lot of time to reach the last node
-    - Another major drawback is that if the link to the node is lost, even though the data is present in the database there is no way to access it.
-2. NDBMS: Network DBMS is an upgrade over the HDBMS so that it won't have those drawbacks.

-    - We have all the features of an HDBMS and a few more that mitigate the drawbacks of it.
-    - The first feature is that all the nodes in the graph/network will be connected.
-    - Ex: a network of five nodes will be interconnected with each other, So we can just reach any node in a single jump from the root node.
-    - the major advantage of this approach is that every node in the network is just a jump away from the root node which makes for super-fast performance.
-    - on the way to correct HDBMS drawbacks NDBMS created its own drawbacks the major one being that increase in Complexity makes the network more congested and tough to navigate.
-    - The processing power needed was exponential for every multiple node added to the network.

-3. RDBMS: Relational DBMS is another DBMS proposed in 1980 to mitigate the problems of NDBMS and it did.
-    - This System started storing data in tables, even a single data is being stored as an item in a table.
-    - this made things easy to imagine and implement as we are already familiar with tables.
-    - This System works by connecting to multiple tables with relations between for better communications.
-    - As time grew this DBMS got popular and is the major Dominate in the Database industry.
-    - RDBMS just like NDBMS, HDBMS is a concept implementation of DBMS, still not the actual software.
-    - There are some Implementations of RDBMS that are being used in the industry.
-    - Oracle being the most used for enterprise software, MySQL for opensource software, PostgreSQL for startups and database beginners, MariaDB is another popular DBMS that is gaining popularity nowadays.
-    - In this tutorial we are learning Oracle database SQL 10g.10g,11i,12g are the most used oracle versions even though 19c/20c are available, so won't be irrelevant but still need to be updated on the latest changes to the oracle database.
+## SQL

+**SQL**: Pronounced as S.Q.L or see quel(SEQUEL) both are correct.

-SQL:(SEQUEL) SQL is a Structured programming language used to communicate to our DBMS software.
+SQL is a Structured programming language used to communicate to our DBMS software.
 Since the DBMS software manages the database, it is not safe to open it to anyone who wants to access it.
 So Many industry leaders/enthusiasts created a common language so that any implementation of RDBMS can be used with it.
 This was Standard English Query Language or SEQUEL pronounced see-quel but later found that it was already a trademark for another company making car engines.
 So